run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/about-4biz/release-notes/helium.md

 The quick access allows the user to find main processes through icons that help in the efficiency of fixing and viewing.

-**The users only sees the icons of the processes that they have access, with the exception of Simple, Knowledge Portal, Experience Center and User Guide.**
+**The users only sees the icons of the processes that they have access, with the exception of Tasker, Knowledge Portal, Experience Center and User Guide.**

 ### Configuration of notification via email of delegated ticket